MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 In general, there are a few key principles in regards to the ranking/targeting for Extension INFs:

-* The Extension INF’s ExtensionID is not used for applicability – just for lineage and versioning identification.
+* The Extension INF's ExtensionID is not used for applicability – just for lineage and versioning identification.

 * WU will offer (and PnP will install) the highest-ranked extension driver for each applicable Extension ID.

 * Extension drivers are ONLY ranked by Date & Version which is included in the DriverVer directive.
 This is used by both WU and PnP.
 See [INF Version Section](https://docs.microsoft.com/windows-hardware/drivers/install/inf-version-section) and [INF DriverVer directive](https://docs.microsoft.com/windows-hardware/drivers/install/inf-driverver-directive) for more information.
-    * Note that PnP and WU don’t consider the Feature or Identifier Score (i.e. 2-part vs. 4-part) in regards to extension drivers.
+    * Note that PnP and WU don't consider the Feature or Identifier Score (i.e. 2-part vs. 4-part) in regards to extension drivers.

-* CHID information is not used when ranking extension drivers on WU (i.e., you can’t “block” other extension drivers with CHID targeting).
+* CHID information is not used when ranking extension drivers on WU (i.e., you can't "block" other extension drivers with CHID targeting).

 * For information on driver selection and targeting within the Windows operating system, see [Using an Extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file)